skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 This intersection of the means of instant communication and the opening of the production tools allow global cooperation.
 Users can contribute, participate in the creation of the products they use.

-Entering a model of cooperation rather than competition is the only way to limit the overexploitation of our environment and thus limit our own poisoning.
+Entering a model of cooperation is the only way to limit the overexploitation of our environment and thus limit our own poisoning.